Using Hardhat

 export default config;

-The above configuration uses the @nomicfoundation/hardhat-toolbox plugin to bundle all the commonly used packages and Hardhat plugins recommended to start developing with Hardhat.
+The above configuration uses the `@nomicfoundation/hardhat-toolbox` plugin to bundle all the commonly used packages and Hardhat plugins recommended to start developing with Hardhat.

-To install @nomicfoundation/hardhat-toolbox, run:
+To install `@nomicfoundation/hardhat-toolbox`, run:

 npm install --save-dev @nomicfoundation/hardhat-toolbox

-Loading environment variables
+#### Loading environment variables <a href="#loading-environment-variables" id="loading-environment-variables"></a>

-To install dotenv, run:
+To install `dotenv`, run:

 npm install --save-dev dotenv

-Once you have dotenv installed, you can create a .env file with the following content:
+Once you have `dotenv` installed, you can create a `.env` file with the following content:

 WALLET_KEY=<YOUR_PRIVATE_KEY>

-Substituting <YOUR_PRIVATE_KEY> with the private key for your wallet.
+Substituting `<YOUR_PRIVATE_KEY>` with the private key for your wallet.

 **CAUTION**

-Compiling the smart contract
+### Compiling the smart contract <a href="#compiling-the-smart-contract" id="compiling-the-smart-contract"></a>

 Below is a simple NFT smart contract (ERC-721) written in the Solidity programming language: